 A Vitamin C shower filter prevents all these problems by eliminating both chlorine as well as chloramine.
 Most Vitamin C filters can only do that.
 Some, like this multi-stage Aqua Earth Shower Filter, can remove other contaminants, too, though they cost more than single-stage Vitamin C filters.

-- Purifies Water Filter - helps fast remove chlorine fluoride heavy metals...
+- Purifies water filter - helps fast remove chlorine heavy metals and other...